Life Insurance Custodian: What Is It? Do You Need One?

 A number of candidates may come to mind right away.
 So, here are a few questions you can ask yourself (along with your partner) to help narrow down the list: Is this person knowledgeable when it comes to finances?
-Will she or he be comfortable handling financial decisions on behalf of your child?
+Will she or he be comfortable providing investment advice and handling financial decisions on behalf of your child?
 Does this person have the time to handle the responsibility fully?
 Does your chosen custodian want the responsibility?
 Some do not, and it is better to know that up front.

 How to ask someone to be your child’s custodian